-The labor shortage in restaurants is the culmination of two years of turmoil in the industry.
-Workers have reported facing higher levels of abuse from customers and managers, but with lower tips Left to enforce mask or vaccine mandates, restaurant workers have reported that customers shout at them and even physically assaulted them.
-The acute labor shortage in the restaurant industry has brought employment in the sector to about 1.5 million jobs below levels prior to But there is much more to it than that.
+The labor shortage in restaurants is the result of two years of turmoil in the industry.
+Workers have reported facing higher levels of abuse from customers and managers, but with lower tips.
+Left to enforce mask or vaccine mandates, restaurant workers have reported that customers shout at them and even physically assault them.
+The acute labor shortage in the restaurant industry has brought employment in the sector to about 1.5 million jobs below levels prior to the pandemic.
+But there is much more to it than that.

 Recruiting and retaining labor has been a problem for the food and beverage industry for some time and the challenge predates the pandemic.
 The pandemic and the closure that accompanied it only shook things up to the point where restaurant workers have been able to leave the industry with no intention of returning.
 The current staff shortage in restaurants is due both to people moving to new industries and to workers staying at home.
 The fact is that restaurant workers have a litany of complaints that have been overlooked for some time.
 These are just a few examples.

 Many restaurants across the Mid-Ohio Valley are experiencing a labor shortage that they believe is due to the effects of the pandemic.
 These workers spend most of their shifts standing around restaurants while swinging food and drink trays and scanning other tables to make sure everyone is happy.
 Hudson Riehle, senior vice president of the Research and Knowledge Group of the National Restaurant Association, described the situation as the new normal for the restaurant industry.
 The labor shortage in the restaurant industry has persisted despite the dramatic increase in wages aimed at bringing workers back.
 When the pandemic caused the widespread closure of restaurants and millions of employees lost their careers or took up other jobs, many found that they didn't want to return, Puck said.
 Beyond labor, restaurant operators are concerned about higher than normal food and occupancy costs; most operators surveyed said they believe it will take at least a year before these challenges diminish.

 So what has led to this unprecedented labor shortage in restaurants?
 Some have pointed to the increase in state benefits granted to unemployed workers during the pandemic.
 If you're a restaurant owner, you've probably had a more intense and uncertain experience than most.
 And some find it difficult to get new people while competing against other local restaurants.
 Or maybe you have a particularly charming waiter or waitress who has the ability to make sure your guests feel at home in your restaurant and keep them coming back for the food and that feeling.
 In addition to that, you might consider developing an incentive package based on site-specific performance for your restaurant.
 Always ask yourself questions about how you can be a more caring boss and how you can make your restaurant a good place to work.

 I always knew that working in a restaurant would be difficult and I thought I could overcome the challenge.
 It's the unfortunate tendency of many employers to take their staff for granted when they know that there are a large number of workers they can turn to when they request it.